 To access the video in 22 language versions please click on

 The Customs Union is a foundation of the European Union and an essential element in the functioning of the single market.
 The single market can only function properly when there is a common application of common rules at its external borders.
-This implies that the 28 Customs administrations of the EU must act as though they were one.
+To achieve that, the 28 national customs administrations of the EU act as though they were one.

-Today, customs are facing new challenges: they must ensure the smooth flow of trade whilst applying necessary controls on the one hand, whilst guaranteeing protecting the health and safety of the Community's citizens.
+Today, in an era where terrorism and other serious crimes operate on a cross-border and trans-national basis, customs authorities are increasingly called upon to carry out non-fiscal tasks aimed at improving internal EU security.
+The customs are thus facing new challenges: they must ensure the smooth flow of trade while applying necessary controls on the one hand, and also guarantee the protection of the safety and security of the Community's citizens on the other hand.
 To achieve the correct balance between these demands, customs procedures and control methods must be modernised and co-operation between the different services must be reinforced.
-For this reason, the Modernised Customs Code (Regulation (EC) No 450/2008) was adopted in April 2008 and replaced by the Union Customs Code.
+For this reason, the Union Customs Code (Regulation (EC) No 952/2013) entered into force on 1 May 2016.

 Customs are in a unique position today to be able to